-- 1. The permit-granting process for net-zero strategic projects shall not exceed any of the following time limits: - (a) 9 months for the construction of net-zero strategic projects with a yearly manufacturing capacity of less than 1 GW; - (b) 12 months for the construction of net-zero strategic projects, with a yearly manufacturing capacity of more than 1 GW;
+- 1. The permit-granting process for net-zero strategic projects shall not exceed any of the following time limits: - (a) 9 months for the construction or expansion of net-zero strategic projects with a yearly manufacturing capacity of less than 1 GW; - (b) 12 months for the construction or expansion of net-zero strategic projects, with a yearly manufacturing capacity of more than 1 GW; - (c) 18 months for all necessary permits to operate a storage site in accordance with Directive 2009/31/EC. - 2.
+For net-zero strategic technologies for which a yearly manufacturing capacity is not measured in GW, the permit-granting process shall not exceed a time limit of 12 months. - 2a.Where an environmental impact assessment is required pursuant to Directive2011/92/EU, the steps of the assessment referred to in Article 1 (2)(g) (i and ii) of thatDirective shall not be included in the duration for permit granting process referred toin paragraphs 1 and 2. - For the expansion of manufacturing capacity in existing manufacturing facilities, the time limits referred to in paragraphs 1 and 2 shall be halved.

-- (c) 18 months for all necessary permits to operate a storage site in accordance with Directive 2009/31/EC. - 2.
-For net-zero strategic technologies for which a yearly manufacturing capacity is not measured in GW, the permit-granting process shall not exceed a time limit of 12 months. - 3.
-For the expansion of manufacturing capacity in existing manufacturing facilities, the time limits referred to in paragraphs 1 and 2 shall be halved. - 4.
-National competent authorities shall ensure that the lack of reply of the relevant administrative bodies within the applicable time limits referred to in this Article results in the specific intermediary steps to be considered as approved, except where the specific project is subject to an environmental impact assessment pursuant to Council Directive 92/43/EEC or Directive 2000/60/EC, Directive 2008/98/EC, Directive 2009/147/EC, Directive 2010/75/EU, 2011/92/EU or Directive 2012/18/EU or a determination of whether such environmental impact assessment is necessary and the relevant assessments concerned have not yet been carried out, or where the principle of administrative tacit approval does not exist in the national legal system.
+4. National competent authorities shall ensure that the lack of reply of the relevant administrative bodies within the applicable time limits referred to in this Article results in the specific intermediary steps to be considered as approved, except where the specific project is subject to an environmental impact assessment pursuant to Council Directive 92/43/EEC or Directive 2000/60/EC, Directive 2008/98/EC, Directive 2009/147/EC, Directive 2010/75/EU, 2011/92/EU or Directive 2012/18/EU or a determination of whether such environmental impact assessment is necessary and the relevant assessments concerned have not yet been carried out, or where the principle of administrative tacit approval does not exist in the national legal system.
 This provision shall not apply to final decisions on the outcome of the process, which are to be explicit.
 All decisions shall be made publicly available.

-Article 14 Accelerating implementation
+Accelerating implementation

-- 1. The Commission and the Member States shall undertake activities to accelerate and crowd-in private investments in net-zero strategic projects.
+- The Commission and the Member States shall undertake activities to accelerate and crowdin private investments in net-zero strategic projects.
 Such activities may, without prejudice to Article 107 and Article 108 of the TFEU, include providing and coordinating support to net-zero strategic projects facing difficulties in accessing finance. - 2.
-Member States may provide administrative support to net-zero strategic projects to facilitate their rapid and effective implementation, including by providing: - (a) assistance to ensure compliance with applicable administrative and reporting obligations; - (b) assistance to project promoters to further increase the public acceptance of the project.
+Member States may provide administrative support to net-zero strategic projects to facilitate their rapid and effective implementation, including by providing: - (a) assistance to ensure compliance with applicable administrative and reporting obligations; - (b) assistance to project promoters to inform the public, to further increase the public acceptance of the project.